syncfusion-content/windowsforms-docs/WindowsForms/Edit/Runtime-Features.md

 {% endhighlight %}

 The Literal element is used to identify a replacement for a piece of code that is entirely contained within the snippet, but one that will likely be customized after it is inserted into the code.
 For example, literal strings, numeric values, and some variable names should be declared as literals.
 The symbol $ is placed at the beginning and end of the literal ID element value.
 For example, if a literal has an ID element that contains the value MyID, you must reference that literal in the code element as $MyID$.
-All code snippets must be placed between <![CDATA[ and ]]> brackets.
+All code snippets must be placed between &lt;![CDATA[ and ]]&gt; brackets.